Recover Compensation for Boating Injuries

 To help keep these waterways safe‚ the CDBW has set up state regulations on top of federal laws governing vessel and vessel operations.
 These laws fall into four categories: equipment‚ maximum weight and horsepower‚ registration‚ and driving.

 Though‚ with so much waterway traffic‚ it is no surprise that the number of boating accidents is still high.
 The CDBW reported roughly 590 accidents in 2016.
-Of that‚ over 260 people were injured, 50 people died, and there was almost $4 million dollars in property damages.
+Of that‚ over 260 people were injured, 50 people died, and there were almost $4 million dollars in property damages.

 If you or someone you love has been injured in a boating accident‚ contact the experienced San Diego boating accident lawyers at Jurewitz Law Group Injury & Accident Lawyers.
 We will focus on getting you the compensation you need and deserve.
 Call us at (888) 233-5020 to set up a free consultation.